 The follow-up Business Roundtable was co-hosted by US Ambassador-at-large for International Religious Freedom Sam Brownback, together with with Dr. Brian Grim, President of the Religious Freedom and Business Foundation, and Mr. Bruce McEver, Founder and Chairman of Berkshire Global Advisors and The Foundation for religious Literacy.
 The event featured a discussion on the relationship between religious freedom and economic prosperity.

 Ambassador Brownback and Chief Economist Sharon Brown-Hruska sat down with business leaders, government officials and civil society representatives to discuss ways to incentivize countries to ease restrictions on religious freedom in hopes to realize their economic aspirations.

 Bruce McEver, a co-host, was a 2016 Global Business & Interfaith Peace Award winner.
 Other award winning business leaders present at the Business Roundtable included Y.W.
 Junardy of Indonesia and Kathy Ireland, founder of Kathy Ireland Worldwide.
 Former US religious freedom envoy Suzan Johnson Cook was also present.
-She was winner of the foundation’s 2019 Dare to Overcome Religious Freedom Film Competition.
+She was winner of the foundation’s 2019 Religious Freedom Film Competition.

 This Business Roundtable is one metric among many of the Global Religious Freedom & Business Awards Initiative’s impact.

 The new TRT grant will allow such impact multiply, especially in Asia, home to three consecutive Awards, which we hold in tandem with the Paralympic Games (Rio 2016, Korea 2018, Tokyo.
 Aug.
 23-25, 2020, Beijing 2022).